ShindQQ/GameEvaluator/README.md

 # GameEvaluator
-VReal-Soft Internship project 2
+VReal-Soft Internship project 2 </br>
-Using DDD approach with Hangfire, Mediator and other stuff
+Using DDD approach with Hangfire, Mediator and OpenTelemetry